CodecoolBPoop/oop-java-codecool-shop-the-noiseless-llamas/README.md

 # Codecool Online Shop

-Java SE: 4th TW week, Project skeleton
+Java SE: Web Project skeleton

 # Install

 Import this project to IntelliJ as a Maven project.
-IntelliJ can auto-install the dependencies from the pom.xml
+IntelliJ can auto-install the dependencies based on the pom.xml